lucamartucci/lucamartucci.github.io/index.md

 ---

-I am one of those international students who are banned from entering the US to pursue academic study, more specifically, affected by the [proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).
+I am one of those international students who are prevented from entering the US (by cancelling student visas) to join academic activities, more specifically, due to the [proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).
+I don't see any valid reasons behind this policy.